Search

 Rating: 4/5 stars

 Réservée (2025) is a small gem of a film that delivers an emotional impact far beyond its modest means.
 It is a refreshing departure from the "fireworks" of traditional Hollywood romance, choosing instead to find the beauty in the quiet, awkward, and mundane moments of a relationship.
-Richard Anthony Dunford has crafted a powerful realistic love story that succeeds because it isn't afraid to be simple.
-It is the kind of indie project that reminds us why we watch films in the first place: to see a reflection of our own humanity on the screen.
+Richard Anthony Dunford and his team have crafted a powerful, realistic love story that succeeds because it isn't afraid to be simple.

 I highly recommend Réservée to anyone who enjoys character-driven dramas or the "walk and talk" style of films like the Before trilogy.
 If you appreciate subtle acting and stories that focus on the complexities of human connection, this is a must-watch.
-However, if you are looking for high-octane drama, grand spectacles, or a fast-paced plot, this low-key approach might not be for you.
-For the rest of us, Réservée is a lovely and brilliant reminder that sometimes, the most important events in the universe happen at Table 12.
+It is a lovely and brilliant reminder that sometimes, the most important events in the universe happen at Table 12.

 Post a Comment